Rami24t/Periodic-Table-Database/README.md

 -     finish your project while on the main branch.
 Your working tree should be clean and you should not have any uncommitted changes
 -     When you have completed the project, save all the required files into a public repository and submit the URL to it.

+#### Note

- Note: I made the periodic_table.sql PostgreSQL database dump file of my resulting database using pg_dump by entering 'pg_dump -cC --inserts -U freecodecamp periodic_table > periodic_table.sql' in the bash terminal.
+I made the periodic_table.sql PostgreSQL database dump file of my resulting database using pg_dump by entering 'pg_dump -cC --inserts -U freecodecamp periodic_table > periodic_table.sql' in the bash terminal.
 It saves the commands to rebuild the database in periodic_table.sql.
 You can rebuild the database by entering the 'psql -U postgres < periodic_table.sql' command in a terminal where the .sql file is.